CZ-NIC/fred-docs/EPPReference/CommandStructure/Create/index.rst

 Create
 ===============

-Commands for the registrations of new objects.
+Commands for registrations of new objects.

 .. toctree::
    :maxdepth: 1